Reprise

 In music, a reprise (/rəˈpriːz/ rə-PREEZ, [ʁəpʁiz]; from the verb reprendre 'to resume') is the repetition or reiteration of the opening material later in a composition as occurs in the recapitulation of sonata form, though—originally in the 18th century—was simply any repeated section, such as is indicated by beginning and ending repeat signs.

 A partial or abbreviated reprise is known as a petite reprise (/pəˌtiːt rəˈpriːz/ pə-TEET-_-rə-PREEZ, [p(ə)tit ʁəpʁiz]).
 In Baroque music this usually occurs at the very end of a piece, repeating the final phrase with added ornamentation.

 Song reprises

 Reprise can refer to a version of a song which is similar to, yet different from, the song on which it is based.
 One example could be "Time", the fourth song from Pink Floyd's 1973 album The Dark Side of the Moon, which contains a reprise of "Breathe", the second song of the same album.
-Another example could be "Solo", the fifth song from Frank Ocean's 2017 album Blonde, and then "Solo (Reprise)", the tenth song of the same album.
-Be Here Now, the 1997 album by Oasis, features a reprise of "All Around the World."
+Pink Floyd's 1979 album The Wall also features a reprise in the form of In the Flesh?/In the Flesh, with the former being the opening track, and the latter being a song towards the end of the record.
+Another example could be "Solo", the fifth song from Frank Ocean's 2016 album Blonde, and then "Solo (Reprise)", the tenth song of the same album.
+Be Here Now, the 1997 album by Oasis, features a reprise of "All Around the World", while the title track of Sgt.
+Pepper's Lonely Hearts Club Band, which plays at the start of the album to introduce it, has a reprise at the end of the album to close it by replacing lines like "we hope you will enjoy the show" with "we hope you have enjoyed the show".
+Impera by Ghost features a reprise on the final track, "Respite on the Spitalfields", of a riff previously featured in the opening track, "Imperium".